 Students are permitted weekend overnight leave to return home or spend the weekend away from the college.
-On Sunday evening please return your child by 7:00pm.
+We ask that students are returned to the college by 7:45pm on Sunday evenings.

 Overnight leave on a school night is discouraged and generally will only be granted for school purposes or to stay with parents or immediate family.